200629-Online-ROCP1/Environment-Installation-Guide/README.md

      java -version

-### Step 6: Install Spring Tool Suite 3
+### Step 6: Install Spring Tool Suite 4

-In order to install Spring Tool Suite 3, run this command in your terminal:
+In order to install Spring Tool Suite 4, run this command in your terminal:

-    scoop install sts396
+    scoop install sts

 If your installation was successful, you should now be able to search for "Spring Tool Suite" in your Windows search bar.